CVLTIK/BxB-HBBD-REDACTED/README.md

 * **Modular Structure** – Extend functionality with a well-organized codebase.
 * **Optimized Performance** – Efficient script and style enqueuing.

+---

 ## Reporting Issues

-If you find a bug or have a feature request, please open an issue on [GitHub](https://github.com/CVLTIK/BxB-Layout-Dashboard/issues)
+If you encounter a bug or have a feature request, please **open an issue** on [GitHub](https://github.com/CVLTIK/BxB-Layout-Dashboard/issues).

+---

 ## License

 This plugin is licensed under the **MPL-2.0**.

+---

+This version is **clear, structured, and easy to read** without unnecessary elements.
+Let me know if you'd like further refinements! 🚀